GerritCodeReview/modules_cache-chroniclemap/config.md

 : the amount of free space in the cache as a percentage.
 When the free space gets low ( around 5% ) the cache will automatically expand (see `remainingAutoResizes`).
  If the cache expands you will see an increase in the available free space.

+* `percentageHotKeys`
+: The percentage of _hot_ keys that can be kept in-memory.
+When performing evictions, _hot_ keys will be preserved and only _cold_ keys will be evicted from chronicle-map, in random order.
+*Default*: 100

 These are the provided default values: